Is Buy to Let Worth It? Is it Still a Good Investment?

 Stamp Duty

-Since 2016 there has been an additional 3% stamp duty tax to pay for anyone buying a second property (find out more information about buying a second home, or some of the ways to avoid stamp duty on a second home in these articles. ) Previously, landlords benefited from being allowed to offset 10% of their annual rental income against tax for wear and tear of their property and mortgage interest relief meant that landlords could offset mortgage interest costs against income tax bills on rent.
+Previously, landlords benefited from being allowed to offset 10% of their annual rental income against tax for wear and tear of their property and mortgage interest relief meant that landlords could offset mortgage interest costs against income tax bills on rent.
 Today, with the additional stamp duty and removal of mortgage interest relief, profits on an investment property are being squeezed.

 Capital Gains Tax

 When it comes to selling, capital gains tax on residential property is higher than other investments.
-Capital gains tax on a residential property is 28% for upper taxpayer brackets and 18% for basic tax rate payers, in contrast, on other assets, it’s 18% and 10%, respectively, which can eat into the potential profits a property offers.
+Capital gains tax on a residential property is 28% for upper taxpayer brackets and 18% for basic tax rate payers; in contrast, on other assets, it’s 18% and 10%, respectively, which can eat into the potential profits a property offers.
 For property investors growing a portfolio, one way to mitigate the impact of these tax changes is to invest through a limited company, which still gives you access to mortgage interest relief to reduce your tax bill.
 This setup is more beneficial to higher rate taxpayers and those with multiple properties.

 Time and Risk

-When embarking on a buy-to-let investment, potential landlords need to be aware of the time they will need to put in in terms of researching the market, buying rental property and managing the property including dealing with tenants and handling repairs.
-The buying process can at times be lengthy, and if you manage a property yourself without a property management company there may be a lot of work to undertake.
-Similarly, property markets fluctuate and if the market drops, your property prices fall, reducing your capital.
-You’ll also need to consider factors like void periods inbetween tenancies and rental arrears which can increase the risk.
+The buying process can sometimes be lengthy, and if you manage a property yourself without a property management company, there may be a lot of work to undertake.
+Similarly, property markets fluctuate, and if the market drops, your property prices fall, reducing your capital.
+You’ll also need to consider factors like void periods in between tenancies and rental arrears, which can increase the risk.

 Repairs and General Costs

-As a landlord, it is essential to adhere to a range of legal obligations and regulations to ensure the safety and wellbeing of your tenants.
+As a landlord, it is essential to adhere to a range of legal obligations and regulations to ensure the safety and well-being of your tenants.
 One of the primary obligations is obtaining an energy performance certificate (EPC), which is a legal requirement for all rental properties in the UK.
 An EPC rates a property’s energy efficiency from A to G and outlines measures that you can take to improve energy efficiency.

 In addition to these legal requirements, landlords must also maintain their property to a reasonable standard, promptly address any repairs or maintenance issues, and ensure that the property is secure and adequately insured.